netsage-project/netsage-pipeline/website/docs/components/docker_env.md

 Simply change the names to unique identifiers (with spaces or not, no quotes) and you're good to go.

 :::note
-These names uniquely identify the source of the data.
-In elasticsearch, they are saved in the `meta.sensor_id` field and will be shown in Grafana dashboards.
+These names uniquely identify the source of the data and will be shown in the Grafana dashboards.
+In elasticsearch, they are saved in the `meta.sensor_id` field.
 Choose names that are meaningful and unique.
-For example, your sensor names might be "RNDNet New York Sflow" and "RNDNet Boston Netflow" or "RNDNet NY-London 1" and "RNDNet NY-London 2".
+For example, your sensor names might be "RNDNet New York Sflow" and "RNDNet Boston Netflow" or "RNDNet New York - London 1" and "RNDNet New York - London 2".
 Whatever makes sense in your situation.
 :::

  - If you don't set a sensor name, the default docker hostname, which changes each time you run the pipeline, will be used.